 Pre-translation is a simple process consisting of 3 simple steps:

-You can optionally mark as a draft these translations so that your team knows which translations need to be checked.
+You can optionally mark these pre-translations as a draft so that your team knows which translations need to be checked.

 When a segment has been already translated, it is considered a 100% match because the source segments are identical and so the same translation could be used with a good amount of confidence.